Composing Music for Slung Low Theatre

 My shout-out on Twitter even led to the discussion of the lack of writing on this topic… which then led to a post about Intelligent Sound Design on Theatre Gnosis.

-And it’s beautiful – practical and aesthetic discussion, in the form of blank verse.
+And it’s beautiful – a practical and aesthetic discussion, in the form of blank verse.

-3 Responses to “Composing Music for Slung Low Theatre”
+3 Replies to “Composing Music for Slung Low Theatre”

 Do you find that doing sight specific work changes the narrative rules in any fundamental way?
 Where do you begin when you work that way?